FANNY-20/The_FANNY_protocol_V0.1/README.md

  contact@vib.solutions

-# Every comment, help, contribution, participation, fork, note ... is welcome provided it helps move forward and is volunteer!
+# Every comment, help, contribution, participation, fork, note ... in condition to be constructive, well meaning and kindly!